 The Blue Mountains climate is cooler than in Sydney.
 The climate varies with elevation.
 There is generally a 2°C drop in temperature with every 300 metres increase in altitude.
 Summer months December to February are warmer, occasionally reaching 30 °C. Winter months June to August have mean maximum temperature 10 °C. The highest rainfall is between January and March averaging 170mm of rainfall and 13 rainy days a month.
-Check BOM monthly statistics for Katoomba and current weather forecast
+Check Post Weather and Climate BOM monthly statistics for Katoomba and current weather forecast

 Blue Mountains Main Areas

 Glenbrook area is your eastern gateway to Blue Mountains National Park from Sydney.
 Camp in the wild, see wild kangaroos and enjoy natural swimming spots like Jellybean pool, Aboriginal rock art, walks and mountain biking, so close to Sydney

 Wentworth Falls is one of the most beautiful towns within the Blue Mountains offering possibly the most spectacular bushwalks and views.
 On 17th January 1836, Charles Darwin walked to the Wentworth Falls.
 Wentworth Falls is a three-tiered waterfall fed by the Jamison Creek, The total height of the waterfall is 187 metres.